MaastrichtU-CDS/n-scalar-product-protocol/Readme.md

 Important to note; datasets still need to have the same ordering for their records.
 It is assumed that recordlinkage is handled in a preprocessing step as well.

 This functionality is only available in the java implementation.

+# Data format:
+The following file-types can be used as databases:
+- csv
+- arff
+- parquet

+In the case of a csv two header rows are expect.
+Row 1 contains attribute types, row 2 contains attribute names.
+A script to convert from CSV to parquet can be found in ./script.

+# Python v.s.
+Java
+The python version was originally developed to compare run-time performances and the ease of implementation within vantage6.
+It is currently several iterations behind and does not have all funcitonality.